EngineerELdorado/bnp/README.md

 it is just because the simplicity of the assignment didn't require it.

 But I believe those are things we can talk about LIVE if I proceed to the next step.
+Also you will see my commits had some intervals of hours.
+That is because I was very busy and I had to get interrupted a lot of times.
+Otherwise I could finish the assignment in a very short time. or atleast the intervals could be shorter.
 # How to compile and run this code:

 * This is a simple code base.
 The only thing needed is to have Java installed and maven.
 (I use java 17 here)